VanessaAoki/BubbleSort/README.md

 # Bubble_sort
-    This project is the first project in the ruby module in microverse.
-The  project aims at testing students understanding of blocks and methods in ruby
+    This is the first project of the Ruby module in Microverse.
+This project aims to test students knowledge of blocks and methods in Ruby.

 ## GETTING STARTED
     To have a local version of this code running do the following:
 - clone the repository
 - install the ruby compiler and any preferred code editor of your choice
-- Run the command ruby main.rb
+- Run the command ruby bubble_sort.rb

 ## Built With